webdigga/slot-picks/src/homepageSpiel/intro-text.md

 ---
-title: Want a no fuss micro-site to get your business out to the world?
+title: Want a no fuss website to get your business out to the world?
 description: >-
   Nearly every business will need a website..
 Not having one means falling behind the competition.